Right Tool For The Job

 this toggle button allows the previous attribute to be set either by (a) total active users or (b) total registered users which includes active & inactive users together.

-Self-Registration Open Date & Self Registration Close Date -
+Registration Open Date & Registration Close Date -

-date values can be entered which will open self-registration for a defined window of time.
-If a value exists, only attempts made to self-register within the window of opportunity will result in a new user account creation.
+enter date values to limit the self-registration opportunity to a defined window of time.
+If a value exists, only attempts made between start and end dates will result in new user account creation.

 With these flexible controls, along with the ability to require self-registration approval, distributed user creation can become a highly automated and controlled learning management process.